By Ayad Akhtar

 Powerful, well-written drama works on many levels

-Islamic culture continues to be a mystery that produces apprehension, mistrust and fear in most Americans since 911.
-We live an unspoken distrust of anyone from the Muslin culture these days.
+Islamic culture continues to be a mystery that produces apprehension, mistrust, and fear in most Americans since 9-11.
+We live an unspoken distrust of anyone from the Muslim culture these days.

-In only 80 minutes, playwright Ayad Akhtar tightly weaves not only a detail characterization of Amir-the power attorney who can afford$600 dress shirts but a man in denial of his cultural upbringing.
-Amir is a sophisticated, American born, whose family is from the Asian subcontinent.
+In only 80 minutes, playwright Ayad Akhtar tightly weaves not only a detailed characterization of Amir, the power attorney who can afford $600 dress shirts, but of a man in denial of his cultural upbringing.
+Amir is a sophisticated, American born citizen, whose family is from the Asian subcontinent.
 Except in name, Amir is the poster boy for success in American life.

-In an early scene, Amir is visited by his nephew, Abe (Behzad Dabu) who begins Amir to help defend a Muslim cleric from federal anti-terror charges.
-Amir expounds how he is no longer a practicing Muslim and that he is not a public defender anymore and that the cleric’s problem means nothing to him.
+In an early scene, Amir is visited by his nephew, Abe (Behzad Dabu) who begs Amir to help defend a Muslim cleric from federal anti-terror charges.
+Amir expounds how he is no longer a practicing Muslim and that he is not a public defender anymore, and that the cleric’s problem means nothing to him.
 But his actions at the court give fuel to his enemies.

 During dinner and drinks the four debate and examine the beliefs from the Koran.
-Amir and Jory attack the militantly violent portions of the Koran while Issac and Lee depend the prayer-book.
+Amir and Jory attack the militantly violent portions of the Koran while Issac and Emily defend the prayer-book.
 Drinks flow and Amir senses problems both at work an in his family life.

-Arguments ensue with Issac, then with Jory and ultimately with Lee as Amir’s name, looks, abilities, persona, and beliefs come into question from all sides.
-His firms distrusts him and his personal relations deteriorate leading to betrayals.
+Arguments ensue with Issac, then with Jory ,and ultimately with Emily as Amir’s name, looks, abilities, persona, and beliefs come into question from all sides.
+His firms distrusts him and his personal relations deteriorate, leading to betrayals.
 It seems that Amir is trapped between his identity as a Muslim American and his personal identity as simply American.
 The collusion of these identities are dramatically played out in Disgraced.